“Folk music for the twisted soul”

 Since releasing Odd Angled Love Songs for Humans in 2019, The Strange Valentines have moved across the country from Regina, Saskatchewan to River John, Nova Scotia.
 The forks along the way have been inspiration to create an album of ‘forks’.
 The tone is a real life honest and human reflection of experience with acoustic instrumentation and harmonies.
 Forks will be released to the world April 18, 2020.

-David Farrell is an accomplished guitarist previously part of the Australian rock circuit touring and playing with various bands, opening for such major acts as INXS and Canned Heat.
-Janet Mills was born into Nova Scotia kitchen parties, and plays mandolin, mandola, and piano, but of course, not all at the same time.
-The two met randomly in Atlanta, Georgia and struck a chord, so to speak.
-Spanning oceans and attempting music over Skype provide for a few stories in songs reflected in their music.
+David Farrell is an accomplished guitarist previously part of the Australian rock circuit, touring and opening for such major acts as INXS and Canned Heat.
+Janet Mills was born into Nova Scotia kitchen parties and plays mandolin and Irish bouzouki.

 The two met in Atlanta and struck a chord.
 Factors including enduring several years apart spanning the Atlantic Ocean, a sudden depart from working within (and in spite of) the bureaucracy of the science world, as well as various other personal strife, have proven to be a bottomless cup of songwriting inspiration.

 Both members share lead and harmony vocals, using wit and sincerity to tell provocative stories.
 Whether a political protest, an unjust story of strife, or a pirate song, you feel and become part of the journey in song.